What single biological function has been essential to every living organism’s growth, health and advancement – and is more important than any other?

 Now there’s a link between today and our lifeforms all the way back to ‘slime’.

 University of British Columbia researchers have identified a common ancestral gene.
-This gene’s function – cell signaling – enabled the evolution of advanced life over a billion years ago.
+This gene’s function – cell signalling – enabled the evolution of advanced life over a billion years ago.

 Found in all complex organisms, including plants and animals, it ‘encodes’ for a large group of enzymes known as protein kinases that enable cells to rapidly transfer information from one cell to another.